This article was reviewed by a member of Caltech's Faculty.

 An expert in aerosol processes, Flagan is the Irma and Ross McCollum-William H. Corcoran Professor of Chemical Engineering and Environmental Science and Engineering.
 He uses advanced instruments to study the chemistry and movement of tiny particles and droplets suspended in the air, which are called aerosols.
 That focus gives him a unique perspective to evaluate how well masks work to prevent the transfer of COVID-19 viral particles from person to person through the air.
 Here, he answers questions from the public, submitted during the December 2020 webinar.

-The questions and answers below have been edited for clarity and concision.
+The questions and answers below have been edited for clarity.

 What has your research found about the effectiveness of different types of commercially available masks?

 We found that there is a great variability in masks.

 The cloth masks are moderately effective.
 Good cloth masks will remove about two thirds of the particles that you might inhale.
 There are others that will pass through 90 percent.
 You can tell, for some by inspection, that they will pass particles through.
 If you can see through them, they're not doing a very effective job.